UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### Items not available for same day access (e.g., vault)
 _This collection contains materials that are not available for immediate or same day use._ The Library has digitized original documents in this collection that are vulnerable to theft and stored them separately.
 The original physical documents are not available for immediate or same day use.
 To access the content of the documents, researchers should use the digital facsimiles.
 To discuss other options, please contact staff at wilsonlibrary@unc.edu.

-_This collection contains materials that are not available for immediate or same day use._